Allan-Linn/f1tenth-3DGS/README.md

 ## Main Contributions

 1. **RGBD to 3DGS conversion pipeline**
-   Converted F1Tenth RGBD captures into a dataset for 3D Gaussian Splatting.
+   Converted F1Tenth RGBD captures into a dataset viable for 3D Gaussian Splatting.

 2. **Successful Reconstruction of Indoor Scenes**
-    Trained 3D scene models that can be deployed on the F1tenth vehicle, enabling inference in 0.1s.
+    Trained 3D models that can be deployed on the F1tenth vehicle, enabling novel view inference in 0.1s.

 3. **Edge-aware RGBD Gaussian initialization**
    Sampled RGBD points with emphasis on image edges and high-detail regions.